 The recommended daily dose of saxagliptin-metformin is based on the dose needed to effectively control blood glucose levels and how side effects are tolerated.
-The usual starting dose for adults who have not been taking saxagliptin is the dose of the metformin you are taking plus saxagliptin 2.5 mg taken twice daily.
+The usual starting dose for adults who have not been taking saxagliptin is the dose of the metformin you are taking plus 2.5 mg of saxagliptin taken twice daily.
 If you are switching from taking saxagliptin and metformin separately, you may be prescribed the saxagliptin-metformin equal to that which you are currently taking.
-The maximum daily dose is 5 mg saxagliptin and 2000 mg metformin.
+The maximum daily dose is 5 mg of saxagliptin and 2000 mg of metformin.

 This medication should be taken twice daily with meals, to reduce the stomach side effects that metformin can cause.